Eugleo/agent-bench-analysis/README.md

    bash run_experiments.sh
    ```

    For 800 experiments on GPT-3.5-turbo and GPT-4-1106, with all other settings being set to the default values, AgentBench takes around 3:30:00 to run.
+These 800 experiments cost about $22 for GPT-4.

 To inspect the results, see the instructions in `result_analysis.ipynb`.